sophiasimons/XCOMSystem/README.md

     ```bash
     ./start_xcom_tx.sh stop
     ```
-4. Open http://localhost:8000 in your browser to view
+3. Open http://localhost:8000 in your browser to view

     Stuff on how to select a file and send it yada yada

+### Transmitting Your Data

+1. Ensure the STM32 Microcontroller is connected to the TX laptop:
+2. Choose a file:
+3. Send File: